Workgroups

 The Great Lakes Islands Conservation workgroup shines a spotlight on the region’s tens of thousands of inhabited and uninhabited islands, their biodiversity and endemism, and their particular conservation needs, challenges, and opportunities.

-Co-Chairs: Matt Preisser (Michigan Department of Environment, Great Lakes, and Energy) and Jessica Collier (U.S. Fish and Wildlife Service)
+Co-Chairs: Matt Preisser (Michigan Department of Environment, Great Lakes, and Energy) and Jess Collier (U.S. Fish and Wildlife Service)

-Co-Chairs: Matt Preisser (Michigan Department of Environment, Great Lakes, and Energy) and Jessica Collier (U.S. Fish and Wildlife Service)
+Co-Chairs: Matt Preisser (Michigan Department of Environment, Great Lakes, and Energy) and Jess Collier (U.S. Fish and Wildlife Service)

 Photo: Glacial grooves on Kelleys Island, western Lake Erie (Eric Ellis)